 Case Study: Epic Go-Live

 University College London Hospitals NHS Foundation Trust (UCLH) provides acute and specialist services in six hospitals, admitting more than 156,000 patients each year.
 Recently, the Trust has taken impressive steps and made significant investments in digital transformation to make patient care safer and more effective.
-UCLH chose the Epic electronic health record (EHR) in 2017.
-It went live with the system in 2019.
+UCLH chose the EPIC electronic health record (EHR) in 2017.
+The EPIC implementation went live with the system in 2019.

-This requirement was to provide support in floorwalking and training pre, during and, post Go-Live in March 2019 for the big bang Epic Go-Live across all hospitals at UCLH.
-The requirement timescales were tight due to the Trust reaching out for support less than a week before the start of localisation.
+This requirement was to provide support in floorwalking and training pre, during and, post Go-Live in March 2019 for the go-live across all hospitals at UCLH.
+The requirement timescales for the EPIC implementation were tight as the Trust reached out for support less than a week before the start of localisation.

 IT Works Health managed an average turnaround time of 72 hours from requirement, through to interview and delivery.
 With accessibility to the wider market of EPR floorwalking and training staff, IT Works Health was able to give UCLH full access to the available market.

 - IP/Maternity/Theatres Floorwalker

 - Inpatients Floorwalker